hynhuynh/RFM-ANALYSIS/README.md

 ---

 #### Mature
-**Profile:**
-+ These customers show the strongest purchasing intensity and revenue contribution.
-They shop frequently, spend more per month, and are highly engaged with the platform.
-+ This group represents the core customer base and plays a key role in sustaining long-term growth.

-**Marketing Strategy:**

 **Objective:** Maintain engagement and strengthen loyalty among these high-value users.
 - Develop loyalty tiers or VIP programs to reward consistent engagement.
 - Provide exclusive offers.